kafabkaren/msfour_kafagymstore/README.md

     <li>To ensure the products and cost as final check on checkout page.</li>
         - The shopping cart functionality ensures the manipulation of the products and makes it (edit/delete).
 When user update products in the cart, they can see the new total price simulitaniously.
     <li>To ensure my purchase has gone through, receive a confirmation notice and email</li>
+        - Upon submitting order, the user get a toast nofication indicating that the purchase has been successful.
+In case registered, they also get email notification.
     <li>To sign up and purchase products easier and see the order history.</li>
     <li>Add and update personal details.</li>
         - Every registered user will have a personal profile on their dashboard.